-Estimate the size or area of the bank that is bare and unstable, relative to the total bank area.
+Estimate the size or area of the bank on both sides of the stream that is bare and unstable, relative to the total bank area.
 Total bank area includes the slope and area immediately adjacent that if unstable would erode into the stream.
 This element will be difficult to score during high water.
 Calculate the ratio of eroded-disturbed bank /total area, yielding a percent stable bank value.